 Some of the images I show today might be considered offensive, so please be forewarned.
 It’s also important to note that I am not discussing typical bumper stickers in this presentation.
 Rather, these stickers, also called street stickers or art stickers, typically run small in size, around 2×3 to 4×6 inches, or smaller.
 Premium vinyl stickers can be created easily through fast, cheap online commercial printing services where artists upload a digital file and, within a week, receive a hundred to several thousands of stickers.
 Such services can be found online through Sticker Robot, StickerNation, and Sticker Guy, among others.

-That refers to the process of transforming and subverting mass media.
+Publicly placed stickers are now ubiquitous in urban centers around the world, situated metaphorically at a busy intersection of imagery and content formed by hip-hop, punk, anarchy, and other forms of “culture jamming,” a term that refers to the process of transforming and subverting mass media.
 Often seen at eye level or just beyond reach, stickers grace every imaginable surface of the built environment—from light poles and traffic signs to construction sites and dumpsters.
 Stickers also adorn skateboards, musical instruments, and laptops, appealing to a hip and engaged youth culture and even a middle-aged woman like me.

 In terms of naming, sticker artists function much like traditional graffiti artists from the last 35 to 40 years.
 Crispin Sartwell, while chair of Humanities and Sciences at the Maryland Institute College of Art, wrote,